alexandrecardososantos/webscraping_books_case/README.md

 -  go through category list and get the list of books
 -  go through every book to get the data and create the a dataframe

-There's probably other ways to web scrap this site, but this logic seems fine to this project.
+There are probably plenty of other ways to web scrap this site, but this logic seems fine to this project.

 ## Web scrap using Python libraries